YuqinGuan/EITP40-finalProject/README.md

 Input is a `JPG/PNG` image, which is processed to detect individual characters/letters.
 The input image should be taken with evenly distributed light on the paper.

-Perhaps need to optimize the image processing for the appropriate size of the text in the photo.

-The processing can be improved by adjusting paramaters:

-- kernel size
-- dilation iterations

-TODO:

-- Filter to get rid of shadows?
-- Transform all output images to the same resolution (padding)
-- Remove red rectangles from output images
+At the top of the file [`image_processing.py`](/ImageProcessing/image_processing.py) you can configure if you want to apply the shadow filter or not and change the parameters kernel size and dilation iterations.

+The detected characters are stored in [`ImageProcessing/output/chars`](/ImageProcessing/output/) as JPG files.
+Then all images are transformed (reshaped) into the same resolution.

 ## Collect all images in dataset

-Store all images in dataset [here](/ImageProcessing/output/data/) - output images should be converted into a dataformat like `.npy`
+After all images of the detected characters are reshaped into the same resolution and stored in [`ImageProcessing/output/reshaped_chars`](/ImageProcessing/output/reshaped_chars/), the numpy array is saved [here](/ImageProcessing/output/data/) as a `.npy` file.

+One can load and plot a random character by running the notebook [`plot_char.ipynb`](/ImageProcessing/plot_char.ipynb).

 # Conda Environment